Posted on behalf of The Nye Law Group on Feb 20, 2017 in Car Accidents

 Have you lost a loved one in a motor vehicle accident caused by another driver’s negligence?
 Your family may be entitled to compensation for funeral expenses, pain and suffering, and other damages.

-The Nye Law Group's car accident attorneys will work to guide your family through the legal process during this trying time.
+A Savannah car accident lawyer at The Nye Law Group will work to guide your family through the legal process during this trying time.
 We want to help you recover the compensation you need to attempt to move forward with your life.